 This amount should show the Clearing Participant's liability to its related corporations but excluding any subordinated loan.
-Payables to related corporations which the member considers as their clients in relation to clearing in futures contracts should be disclosed in LINE 23 or LINE 24 of this statement.
+Payables to related corporations which the Clearing Participants considers as their clients in relation to clearing in derivatives contracts should be disclosed in LINE 23 or LINE 24 of this statement.